 - ½ tbsp.
 Cardamom powder

 - 1 sheet Silver leaf

-Take crumbled mawa in a bowl and add all purpose flour and baking soda to it.
+Take crumbled mawa in a bowl and to it add all purpose flour and baking soda.
 Lightly using your fingers mix the ingredients.

 Add saffron milk and loosely using your fingers mix the ingredients.
-Start adding water little by little and lightly using your fingers start mixing the ingredients, till you get smooth dough.
+Start adding saffron milk little by little and lightly using your fingers start mixing the ingredients, till you get smooth dough.
 (Don’t knead hard).

 Cover and keep this dough to rest for 10-15 minutes on kitchen counter.

 In the meantime, make sugar syrup by adding sugar and water to a thick bottom (wide mouthed) vessel.
 Add cardamom powder and on medium flame, stir till sugar gets dissolved.